js-data-tools/js-helpers/docs/ref/modules.md

 ▸ **filter**<`T`\>(`from`, `predicate?`): `Iterable`<`T`\>

-Filter elements of the given iterable collection, using given predicate function.
+Filter elements of the iterable collection, using the given predicate function.

+**`Description`**

+This function does not iterate the source collection by itself, it just creates a wrapper iterable object.
+When the caller enumerates entries of that wrapper object, the implementation delegates the call to the internal (source) iterator, skipping values that do not pass the given filter.

 **`Since`**